satyasuresh-source/TaxService/README.md

 Below are the end points

-1)  Created an API to Upload Tax Detailsfor Municipalities (It will support two different formats of files will CSV and EXCEL)
+1)  Created an API to Upload Tax Details for Municipalities (It will support two different formats of files will CSV and EXCEL)

  /api/FileAccess/DocumentUpload